-Rather than argue that a VAT actually does tax bequests, I proceed by providing an alternative measure of current consumption that includes an annualized value of bequests.
-In the analysis below, I do not assume that bequests are part of the tax base, the better to consider whether including bequests as part of the income measure affects the distributional effects of the tax.
-To understand the importance of bequests, consider equation (2) below, which rewrites the uses side of the lifetimeincome definition:
+the analysis below, I do not assume that bequests are part of the tax base.
+I do this to consider whether including bequests as part of the income measure affects the distributional effects of the tax.
+To understand the importance of bequests, consider equation (2) below which rewrites the uses side of the lifetime income definition:

-$$W_0 = B + C, \tag{2}$$
+$$W_0 - B + C \tag{2}$$

 where B is the present discounted value of bequests given and C the present discounted value of consumption.
 Current consumption can serve as a proxy for C; my tax base is misspecified by ignoring B. To add bequests to the tax base, I rely on work by Menchik and David (1982).
-The first column of Table 4 reproduces Table 4 of their article.
-Using an extensive data set on income-tax returns and probate records, they con-
+The first column of table 4 reproduces table 4 of their article.
+Using an extensive data set on income tax returns and probate records, they construct an estimate of the ratio of bequests to lifetime income.
+Let $\phi$ represent this ratio.